indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_config_file.rst

 construct custom file *install layouts*.

-Say you have an existing directory tree of files you want to copy next to your built executable defined by the ``PythonExecutable`` type.
+Say you have an existing directory tree of files you want to copy next to your built executable defined by the :py:class:`PythonExecutable` type.

 The :py:func:`starlark_tugger.glob` function can be used to discover existing files on the filesystem and turn them into a